All students must adhere to the Academic Integrity policy regardless of the date in which they began their studies at Redeemer.

 Policy on Academic Integrity

-Redeemer University College affirms that all members of the university community are obliged to maintain the highest standards of academic integrity.
-All students, staff, faculty, and administrators at Redeemer University College are responsible for creating and maintaining an environment where academic integrity flourishes in all areas of academic life, including instruction, learning, research, and administration.
+Redeemer University affirms that all members of the university community are obliged to maintain the highest standards of academic integrity.
+All students, staff, faculty, and administrators at Redeemer University are responsible for creating and maintaining an environment where academic integrity flourishes in all areas of academic life, including instruction, learning, research, and administration.
 This is an integral part of our mandate to perform scholarly work under the Lordship of Jesus Christ and to serve Him.

 Specifically, students must take responsibility for their own academic work, adhering to integrity standards for themselves but also encouraging and cultivating a culture of integrity among their classmates.
 Students are responsible for being familiar with and avoiding the academic-integrity violations described below.

-The faculty, staff, and administration of Redeemer University College are responsible, in particular, for encouraging students to be mindful of the need for integrity in instruction, learning, and research, and to set standards for academic work by which students must abide.
-It is the responsibility of the faculty and administration of Redeemer University College to ensure that expectations with respect to academic integrity are clearly communicated to students.
+The faculty, staff, and administration of Redeemer University are responsible, in particular, for encouraging students to be mindful of the need for integrity in instruction, learning, and research, and to set standards for academic work by which students must abide.
+It is the responsibility of the faculty and administration of Redeemer University to ensure that expectations with respect to academic integrity are clearly communicated to students.
 Some departments and instructors may have specific rules designed to maintain academic integrity; if so, these are to be clearly communicated to students.

-The faculty, staff, and administration of Redeemer University College believe that breaches of academic integrity significantly undermine the university’s ability to fairly evaluate students and, as such, consider breaches of academic integrity to be unacceptable and counter to the learning objectives of the university.
+The faculty, staff, and administration of Redeemer University believe that breaches of academic integrity significantly undermine the university’s ability to fairly evaluate students and, as such, consider breaches of academic integrity to be unacceptable and counter to the learning objectives of the university.

 Types of Academic Violations: